hatakkey/MAG-cups/docs/5G_session_verification.md

 ```

 ## 6. **Stopping the session**
-You can stop the 5G session (single session or 10 sessions) using the below predefined script
+You can stop the 5G session (single session or 10 sessions) using the below predefined script.

 ```bash
 [root@compute-1 scripts]# ./stop_5g_cups.sh